Max-lacoste/Collatz/README.md

 Author: Max La Coste

-Date: 26/11/2024
+Date: 06/12/2024

 ## Abstract
 In attempt to prove the Collatz Conjecture focus will be towards the aspect of how the Conjecture interacts with the starting integer’s powers of 2 as the function progresses recursively.

-By observing the behaviour using the computer binary system we can visually see integer's the powers of 2.
+By observing the behaviour using the computer binary system we can visually see the integer in the form of the powers of 2.

-This approach will focus on exploring what causes the initial integer’s current lowest power of 2 to outgrow and consume all the rest until only it remains.
+This approach will focus on exploring what causes the initial integer’s current lowest power of 2 to always outgrow and consume all the rest until only it remains.

-Building on gained understanding we can then approach why negative numbers behave differently and why other variants may not behave the same as 3X+1 by comparing the behaviour of the 5X+1 variant.
+Building on gained understanding we can then approach why negative numbers behave differently and why other variants may not behave the same as 3X+1 by comparing the behaviour to disprove the 5X+1 variant.

 ## Introduction
 The Collatz Conjecture has been around for many years evading a logical proof that any positive integer will become 1 within finite iterations.
 The idea is simple, if a number is odd, we multiply it by 3 and add 1, but when it is even, we divide by 2.
 We follow these two rules repeatedly until a number results in 1.